 What to Look for in a Kitchen Faucet

-Kitchen faucets come in a variety of types—including single-handle, double-handle, pull-down, and pull-out faucets.
+Kitchen faucets come in a variety of types—including single-handle, double-handle, pull-down, and pull-out faucets, along with wall-mounted styles, too.
 Other specialized types of kitchen faucets include bridge faucets, bar faucets, or pot fillers.
 The type of faucet you choose will largely depend on your sink configuration, along with what functions or features are important to you.
 For example, a single-handle faucet makes it easy to adjust water temperature using just one hand, but double-handle faucets can provide more precise temperature control.

-Be sure to factor in the style, size, and mounting holes of your sink before choosing a kitchen faucet.
-As Ruda points out, “The sink and the faucet have to ‘work’ together.”
+Be sure to factor in the style, size, and mounting holes of your kitchen sink before choosing a kitchen faucet.
+As Allison Ruda, an interior designer, points out, “The sink and the faucet have to ‘work’ together.”
 Start by determining how many mounting holes your sink has; one to four holes are typical.
 Then choose a faucet that is compatible, keeping in mind that some faucets include a deck plate that covers unused holes.

 Style and Finish